rampal-punia/data-science-toolkit/detailed_concepts/time_series_analysis.md

 A time series is a sequence of data points indexed in time order.
 These data points typically consist of successive measurements made over a time interval, such as hourly temperature readings, daily stock prices, or monthly sales figures.

+In time series analysis the fundamental characteristics of time series data are stationarity, autocorrelation, and component decomposition.

 ### 1.2 Key Characteristics of Time Series Data

 1. **Temporal Order**: The chronological sequence of observations is inherently meaningful and important.